 - Street: Racing through a set of artificial obstacles.

-- Vert: Big air jumps and epic tricks have done off a massive ramp or, more commonly, half-pipe.
+- Vert: Big air jumps and epic tricks have been done off a massive ramp or, more commonly, half-pipe.

 Most Expensive BMX Bikes